gnieboer/tsp-redesign/pages/changes-in-your-career/returning-from-active-duty-or-tdy.md

 If you had a break in service of **less than 31 full calendar days**, be sure to let your new agency know if you have any outstanding TSP loans so your payments can resume.

 If you’ve missed any loan payments, you’ll have to make up the ones you missed from your own funds.
-Mail your loan payment directly to us along with [Form TSP-26](#), _Loan Payment Coupon_.
+Mail your loan payment directly to us along with [Loan Payment Coupon](#), _Form TSP-26_.

 ## Withdrawals